Update, 13 Oct 2018: Added two new articles regarding DN’s doctoral deception.

 Cuba again…and again and again and again

 p.
 197 “After I was stung in 2011, someone sent me a YouTube video of an Australian reporter standing in knee-high water.
 The woman begins her report and is stung right there on camera.
 She screams in pain, tumbles into the shallow surf.
 The cameraman leaves his post, and you can hear him yelling into his phone for emergency help as she wails.
 Well, that woman died.
-It was the box and she never even made it to the hospital.
-(There is no such video.)¹
+It was the box and she never even made it to the hospital.”

 p.
-244 “[N]ow another elite Australian swimmer named Chloë McCardel has her sights on being the first to cross without aid. …[S]he is issuing statements about the Cuba Swim being the Mount Everest of ultradistance swimming.”
-(Chloë McCardel never issued any such statements.
-She did say that swimming the English Channel is like climbing Mt.
-Everest, a more accurate analogy.)
+244 The Everest Lie: “[N]ow another elite Australian swimmer named Chloë McCardel has her sights on being the first to cross without aid. …[S]he is issuing statements about the Cuba Swim being the Mount Everest of ultradistance swimming.”

 NOTE: Only one swimmer equates the Cuba swim with Mount Everest: p.
 4 “This is a swimmer’s Mount Everest….” p.
 71 “[Cuba to Florida] is the Mount Everest of ocean swimming.”